yashkumar7889/Sample-Repository/README.md

 # Sample-Repository
-This repository has been created only for learning purpose
+This repository has been created only for learning.